KIziName/BytecodePY/README.md

 ## 📦 What is it?

-disassemble-py is a lightweight wrapper around the built-in dis module.
+`disassemblePY` -is a lightweight wrapper around the built-in dis module.
 It helps you:

 - understand how the CPython interpreter works;
 - find "hot spots" in your code;